edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/cli-writing.md

 #### Sorting and filtering

-To help users make sense of large CLI output, allow them to sort and filter as needed.
-When using sorting and filtering:
+To help users make sense of large CLI outputs, provide sorting and filtering options:

-- Default sort should be by relevance or recency.
+Default to sorting by relevance or recency.-
-- Offer flags like `--sort`, `--filter`, or `--status` for flexible output.
+- Offer flags like `--sort`, `--filter`, or `--status` for flexible control.
-- Make sure the default view meets the needs of most users and avoid requiring flags to make output usable
+- Ensure the default view serves most users without requiring flags for basic usability.

 ## Help documentation

-Users must have access to help within a CLI.

-When considering the relevance of help documentation, think like a user and ask yourself: “If I saw this message for the first time, would I know what to do?”

-When writing help documentation:
+CLIs must provide accessible in-application help.
+To ensure its relevance, write from a new user's perspective: would they immediately know what to do?

+Effective help documentation is:
-- Keep help text brief but meaningful.
+- Brief yet meaningful.
-- Avoid internal jargon and acronyms without explanation.
+- Clear, avoiding unexplained jargon or acronyms.
-- Ensure consistency across all commands.
+- Consistent across all commands.
-- If your CLI supports [interactive prompts](#interactive-prompts), reference `--help` in the prompt.
+- Referenced in [interactive prompts](#interactive-mode) (via `--help`) if supported.

 ### Writing help output

-Help output should be consistent across commands and follow a clear structure, containing these elements:
+Structure help output consistently with these elements:
-- **Description:** What the command does in plain language.
+- **Description:** Plain language explanation of the command’s function.
-- **Usage:** Syntax with required arguments and flags.
+- **Usage:** Command syntax, including required arguments and flags.
-- **Examples:** At least 1 clear, real-world usage example.
+- **Examples:** At least 1 clear, real-world usage scenario.
-- **Flags:** A list of available options with brief, actionable descriptions.
+- **Flags:** List of available options with brief, actionable descriptions.
-- **Documentation link (optional):** If more detail exists elsewhere.
+- **Documentation link (optional):** For further details.

+#### Example

 ```bash
 Usage: